idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 ![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/gains%20curve.png)

 > **Targeting the top 20% of predicted customers captures about 65% of total conversions, representing a significant improvement over random targeting (which would capture only 20%).
 That is marketing optimization..**
 This dramatically improves marketing efficiency compared with random campaigns.

 ---

-# Key Behavioral Insights
+# Key Insights

-Important predictors of purchasing behavior include:

-**High PageValues**

-Strongest signal of purchase intent.

-**Low BounceRates**
+### 1. Low Purchase Conversion Rate
+Only **15.47% of user sessions resulted in a purchase**, indicating that the majority of visitors browse without completing a transaction.
+This highlights the importance of identifying and targeting users with higher purchase intent.

+### 2. Page Value Strongly Predicts Purchase Intent
+The **PageValues** feature showed the strongest relationship with purchases.
+Users who completed a purchase had significantly higher PageValues compared to non-purchasers, making it a key indicator of buying intent.

+### 3. Higher Engagement Increases Purchase Probability
-Engaged users are more likely to convert.
+Purchasing sessions were associated with **longer browsing durations**, particularly on **product-related pages**.
+This suggests that users who spend more time exploring products are more likely to convert.

-**Low ExitRates**

-Successful purchase journeys involve deeper browsing.

-**Higher Engagement Time**

-Purchasers spend significantly more time on product pages.

-**Seasonality**

-Conversion peaks during major shopping months such as **October and November**.
+### 4. Bounce and Exit Rates Indicate Low Conversion Potential
+Sessions with **high BounceRates and ExitRates** were less likely to result in purchases.
+Visitors who leave quickly or exit frequently tend to have a much lower likelihood of converting.

+### 5. Seasonal Trends Influence Customer Purchases
+Conversion rates varied across months, with **October and November recording the highest purchase rates**, likely due to seasonal promotions and increased shopping activity during that period.

+### 6. Random Forest Achieved the Best Model Performance
+Among the models tested, the **Random Forest model delivered the best performance**, achieving a **ROC-AUC score of 0.929**, indicating strong ability to distinguish between purchasing and non-purchasing sessions.

 ---

 # Business Recommendations

-### Strategic Customer Targeting
+### 1. Implement Predictive Customer Targeting

-Use predictive scoring to identify high-probability buyers and prioritize:
+Use the predictive model to identify high-probability buyers and prioritize marketing efforts toward them.
+This can include:

-- Personalized offers
+- Personalized product offers
 - Exit-intent promotions
 - Retargeting campaigns

+Focusing on users with higher predicted purchase probability can significantly improve marketing efficiency and ROI.

+---

-### Improve Website Engagement
+### 2. Improve Website Engagement and User Experience

-Reduce bounce and exit rates by improving:

-- Page load speed
-- Website usability
+Since purchasing sessions showed **higher engagement and lower bounce rates**, improving the website experience is essential.
+Businesses should focus on:

-- Product page quality
+- Faster page load speeds
+- Better website navigation
+- High-quality product pages
 - Mobile optimization

+Reducing bounce and exit rates can increase the likelihood of users progressing toward a purchase.

+---

+### 3. Optimize High-Value Pages
+The **PageValues** feature was identified as the strongest predictor of purchase intent.
+Businesses should identify pages that contribute most to conversion and optimize them through:

+- Better content and product information
+- Clear calls-to-action
+- Strategic placement within the customer journey

+---

-### Seasonal Marketing Strategy
+### 4. Leverage Seasonal Marketing Opportunities
+The analysis showed higher purchase rates during **October and November**, indicating strong seasonal demand.

-Increase marketing investments during peak shopping months such as:
+Businesses should increase marketing investments and promotional campaigns during peak shopping periods such as:
 - October
 - November
 - December

-### Visitor Segmentation

-- Nurture **new visitors** with targeted onboarding offers.
-- Re-engage **returning visitors** with personalized recommendations.

-### Continuous Model Improvement

-- Retrain models with new behavioral data.
-- Experiment with advanced models such as **XGBoost or LightGBM**.
+This can help maximize conversions during high-demand periods.

 ---

+### 5. Use Visitor Segmentation for Personalized Marketing
+Different visitor groups exhibit different purchasing behaviors.

+- **New visitors** can be encouraged with onboarding offers or first-time discounts.
+- **Returning visitors** can be re-engaged with personalized recommendations and targeted promotions.

+Segmenting customers allows businesses to deliver more relevant marketing experiences.

+---

+### 6. Continuously Improve the Predictive Model
+To maintain model effectiveness over time:

+- Retrain models with updated behavioral data
+- Monitor model performance regularly
+- Experiment with advanced algorithms such as **XGBoost** or **LightGBM**

+Continuous improvement ensures the model adapts to changing customer behavior.

+---

+# Conclusion

+This project demonstrated how behavioral data from e-commerce sessions can be leveraged to predict customer purchase intent.
+Through exploratory data analysis, key behavioral patterns influencing conversions were identified, including the importance of page value, user engagement duration, and bounce/exit behavior.

+Several machine learning models were evaluated, with the **Random Forest model achieving the best performance**, demonstrating strong ability to distinguish between purchasing and non-purchasing sessions.
+The results show that predictive modeling can effectively identify high-probability buyers and provide valuable insights for marketing optimization.

+By applying these insights, businesses can improve customer targeting, enhance website engagement, and allocate marketing resources more efficiently.
+Overall, the project highlights the potential of data-driven strategies to increase conversion rates and support better decision-making in online retail environments.

 # Tools and Technologies